GianlucaPaolocci/Sound-classification-on-Raspberry-Pi-with-Tensorflow/README.md

 # REFERENCE

-  Remember to reference this repository in your research work.
+  Remember to reference this project in your research work.

 # AUTHORS